wagtail/wagtail/docs/reference/contrib/modeladmin/indexview.rst

 for your model.
 You should add names of any fields on the model that should be searched whenever somebody submits a search query using the search box.

-Searching is all handled via Django's queryset API, rather than using Wagtail's search backend.
+Searching is all handled via Django's QuerySet API, rather than using Wagtail's search backend.
 This means it will work for all models, whatever search backend your project is using, and without any additional setup or configuration.